30 Mins or Less

 • In a bowl, mix together all the sauce ingredients.

-1.5 tablespoon light soy sauce, 1 teaspoon dark soy sauce, 1 tablespoon oyster sauce, 1 teaspoon sugar, ⅛ teaspoon chicken bouillon powder, 1/16 teaspoon white pepper, ½ teaspoon sesame oil, 2 tablespoon water
+1.5 tbsp light soy sauce, 1 tsp dark soy sauce, 1 tbsp oyster sauce, 1 tsp sugar, 1/8 tsp chicken bouillon powder, 1/16 tsp white pepper, 1/2 tsp sesame oil, 2 tbsp water

 Make the chow mein